drscotthawley/DLAIE/Assignments/1_MessAround.md

 Find something that interests you, that's fun or intriguing for you to explore. **You should spend roughly an hour investigating two demos, but feel free to spend more time** if you get hooked!

+* Then there will be two more things for you to do:

 ## Assessment:

+1. Write a paragraph each (~150-200 words) each on each thing you tried.
+Tell us what it was, what you liked or didn't like, how well it worked, and any future applications you imagine for this technology.
+Upload this writing on Blackboard before class on Monday.

-On Monday, we will "gather" synchronously online for class and share verbally with the class what we did and what we learned.
+2. On Monday, we will "gather" synchronously online for class and share verbally with the class what we did and what we learned.
 Come prepared to speak!